-The people here that I know and love had none of those advantages.
+The people in my present community had none of those advantages.
 Perhaps this kind of awareness of difference is easier living in a foreign country.
-The inequities are ever-present, and to ignore them one runs the risk of causing offense and deepening misconceptions.
+The inequalities are ever-present, and to ignore them, one runs the risk of causing offense and deepening misconceptions.

 It is, however, equally as important to be cognizant of our own attitude filters when we’re in familiar surroundings rubbing up against people more like ourselves.
 In that situation there’s a tendency to assume we share commonalities and that we’re very much alike.
 Those assumptions may be far from the truth.

-Another danger inherent in living among people mostly like ourselves is that the “others” are out of sight.
+Another danger inherent to living among people mostly like ourselves is that the “others” are out of sight.
 They don’t challenge us.
 They keep to their own communities where they also feel less challenged to understand differences.
-Then when something happens there’s no basis for agreement.
+Then, when something happens, there’s no basis for agreement.
 It’s us against them, them against us.

 Here in Bali, I’m a minority.
 My skin color, my language, my heritage, my culture, my beliefs, the way I dress, my manners, and the very way I think are at odds with the majority in this country.
 I could choose to live in a cloistered ex-pat community where I’m sheltered among my own kind.
 Many do.
 But it would rob me of one of the greatest joys of my life.